ocsf/ocsf-docs/Articles/Defining and Using Observables.md

   "attributes": {
     // ... other attributes

-    // Here was add the items array, where each item has (at least) a type_id attribute "items": {
+    // Here we add the items array: an array of item objects "items": {
       "requirement": "required"
     }